Why Nefertiti Still Fascinates Us Today | LatestLY

 Having lain lost in the desert sands for millennia, the bust of Nefertiti became an admired idol — as the real person it was based on presumably was during her lifetime.

-"Back in the early 20th century, she already fit today's modern ideal of beauty, with her high cheekbones and delicate features,” says Zorn.
-But she adds, "We of course can't say precisely whether that was also the beauty ideal some 3,500 years ago.”
+"Back in the early 20th century, she already fit today's modern ideal of beauty, with her high cheekbones and delicate features,” said Zorn.
+But she added that "we of course can't say precisely whether that was also the beauty ideal some 3,500 years ago.”

 The secrets of the bust of Nefertiti

 The colorful bust is not the only image of Nefertiti that was found.
-Ancient reliefs show her hand in hand with Echnaton during religious ceremonies or was a devoted mother to her six daughters.
+Ancient reliefs show her hand in hand with Akhenaten during religious ceremonies, or as a devoted mother to her six daughters.
 And there are other statues: "All of them corresponded to the subjective idea of the artist; that is, to what he found beautiful.
 Or he created what he was told to do by the king or by high officials.
 But does that really show the real Nefertiti?"

 The bust is made of a limestone core, upon which the sculptor applied stucco to model Nefertiti's features.

-A CT scan in 2006 revealed a wrinkled face carved into the limestone.
+A computed tomography (CT) scan in 2006 revealed a wrinkled face carved into the limestone.
 Zorn says, "The artist applied a thin layer of stucco over that, which functioned the way foundation makeup does, and smoothed out the surface."

 Nefertiti most likely did have both eyes, but Zorn has a theory about why the famous bust only has one: "It's simply a model.
 It was used by the artist as a template for other statues of the queen.
 That one iris insert was probably used to try out different materials," she explains.